The National Youth Brass Band consists of New Zealand's most talented young brass and percussion musicians.

 Friends of the National Youth Brass Band

-Barrie & Janet Aldridge (in perpetuity) E Aldridge (in perpetuity), Dennis & Margaret Dawson, Pete & Billie Harbidge, John & Norah Hollick, Trevor & Carol Kempton, Ian & Denise Levien, John McGough, Owen Melhuish, David Miller, Graham & Christine Moseley, NZ Army Band, Evan & Lorraine Sayer, John & Rachel Sullivan, the Estate of Joan Norma Morris.
+Barrie & Janet Aldridge (in perpetuity) E Aldridge (in perpetuity), Dennis & Margaret Dawson, Pete & Billie Harbidge, John & Norah Hollick, Trevor & Carol Kempton, Ian & Denise Levien, John McGough, Owen Melhuish, David Miller, Graham & Christine Moseley, NZ Army Band, New Zealand Veterans Band, Evan & Lorraine Sayer, and John & Rachel Sullivan.

 This product has been added to your cart